The 2026 Cold Calling Skills Playbook: 10 Data-Backed Techniques to Boost SDR Performance

 Reference Source: REsimpli

-Improving cold calling skills is an ongoing process.
-Even experienced salespeople have room to sharpen their techniques, and newer SDRs absolutely benefit from structured training.
-As we noted earlier, companies often under-invest in sales skill development — many spend tens of thousands on hiring a rep but only a couple thousand a year on training them.
-Yet the ROI of training is crystal clear: teams that provide regular coaching and training see significantly higher performance, including up to 38% higher conversion rates and 50% higher sales per rep (1).
+Improving cold calling skills is an ongoing process, not a one-time onboarding event.
+Even experienced SDRs have specific patterns that limit their effectiveness, and newer reps need structured development to build genuine confidence on the phone.
+Companies consistently under-invest in sales skill development — many spend tens of thousands on hiring a rep but only a couple thousand a year on training them.
+The return on flipping that ratio is well documented.
+Teams that provide regular coaching and training see significantly higher performance, including up to 38% higher conversion rates and 50% higher sales per rep (1).
 The takeaway is simple: treat cold calling like the professional skill it is and give your team the tools to continually improve at it.

 What does effective training look like for cold calling?
 It can take many forms.
 Role-playing is one of the best ways to build skills in a safe environment.
 At Martal, we run weekly role-play sessions where one rep plays the prospect and another does the call, followed by peer feedback.
 This is huge for practicing objection handling, refining openers, and reducing anxiety.
 We also use call recordings (with prospects’ permission) to review real calls and coach specific moments — e.g., “Here’s where the rep could have asked a follow-up question instead of jumping into the product demo.”
 If you don’t have fancy call recording tech, even just debriefing after tough calls (“What did the prospect say?
 How could we respond better next time?”) helps build a culture of learning.